pyimgui/pyimgui/README.md

 # Development tips
-We have tried hard to make the process of bootstraping this project as simple as possible.
+We have tried hard to make the process of bootstrapping this project as simple as possible.

 In order to build and install project locally ,ake sure you have created and